 The Butterfly iQ's charger is dual voltage, meaning that the wall charger can accept either 120 V or 240 V AC mains power for the adapter.
 The voltage of the battery is 4.2 V. Removing or changing the battery is not possible.

 Scanning Without Internet

-The Butterfly iQ can be used without internet for several days.
-When scanning offline, all studies are stored in an outbox.
-You cannot upload studies to the cloud or share them between users without an internet connection.
+Butterfly can be used without internet for several days, depending on the available storage in your device.
+When scanning offline, all studies are stored locally in an outbox.
+You cannot upload studies or share them between users without an internet connection.

-After the app has been downloaded onto a mobile device, the account has been created and the user has logged in, the Butterfly iQ can be used without the internet.
+After the app has been downloaded onto a mobile device, the account has been created and the user has logged in, the Butterfly can be used without the internet.